 Worked Example: 3kW System

-A 3kW system costing 5,500 pounds generates approximately 2,600 kWh per year in Yorkshire.
-Assuming 45% self-consumption (1,170 kWh used directly, saving 24p per kWh = 281 pounds) and 55% export (1,430 kWh at an average SEG rate of 8p per kWh = 114 pounds), the annual benefit is approximately 395 pounds.
-This gives a payback period of around 7 years.
-Over 25 years, the total saving is approximately 9,875 pounds on a 5,500 pound investment.
+A 3kW system generates approximately 2,600 kWh per year in Yorkshire.
+Assuming 45% self-consumption (1,170 kWh used directly at 24p per kWh) and 55% export (1,430 kWh at an average SEG rate of 8p per kWh), this typically gives a payback period of around 7 years, with meaningful savings continuing across the 25-year system life.

 Worked Example: 4kW System

-A 4kW system costing 6,500 pounds generates approximately 3,600 kWh per year.
-With 50% self-consumption (1,800 kWh at 24p = 432 pounds) and 50% export (1,800 kWh at 8p = 144 pounds), the annual benefit is approximately 576 pounds.
-Payback period: approximately 7 years.
-Total saving over 25 years: approximately 14,400 pounds.
-The 4kW system offers a slightly better return than the 3kW system because of economies of scale in the installation cost.
+A 4kW system generates approximately 3,600 kWh per year.
+With 50% self-consumption (1,800 kWh at 24p) and 50% export (1,800 kWh at 8p), the payback period is approximately 7 years, with savings continuing across the 25-year system life.
+The 4kW system offers a slightly better return than the 3kW system because of economies of scale in the installation.

 Worked Example: 5kW System

-A 5kW system costing 8,000 pounds generates approximately 4,400 kWh per year.
-With 45% self-consumption (1,980 kWh at 24p = 475 pounds) and 55% export (2,420 kWh at 8p = 194 pounds), the annual benefit is approximately 669 pounds.
-Payback period: approximately 8 years.
-Total saving over 25 years: approximately 16,725 pounds.
+A 5kW system generates approximately 4,400 kWh per year.
+With 45% self-consumption (1,980 kWh at 24p) and 55% export (2,420 kWh at 8p), the payback period is approximately 8 years.
 Larger systems tend to have a slightly longer payback period because the additional generation is more likely to be exported at lower SEG rates rather than consumed directly, unless you have high daytime usage or a battery.

 How Battery Storage Affects Payback

 Adding a battery storage system to your solar installation changes the payback equation in two ways.
-It increases the upfront cost by 4,500 to 11,000 pounds depending on the battery system chosen, but it also significantly increases your self-consumption rate, meaning more of your solar electricity is used at full retail value rather than exported at a lower SEG rate.
+It increases the upfront cost depending on the battery system chosen, but it also significantly increases your self-consumption rate, meaning more of your solar electricity is used at full retail value rather than exported at a lower SEG rate.

-Consider the 4kW example above with a 5 kWh battery added for an additional 4,500 pounds, bringing the total investment to 11,000 pounds.
+Consider the 4kW example above with a 5 kWh battery added.
 Self-consumption rises from 50% to approximately 80%.
-Now 2,880 kWh is used directly (at 24p = 691 pounds) and only 720 kWh is exported (at 8p = 58 pounds).
-The annual benefit is 749 pounds, giving a payback period of approximately 9 years for the combined solar-plus-battery system.
-While the payback is slightly longer than solar alone, the total saving over 25 years is approximately 18,725 pounds -- significantly higher than the solar-only scenario.
+Now 2,880 kWh is used directly (at 24p) and only 720 kWh is exported (at 8p), giving a payback period of approximately 9 years for the combined solar-plus-battery system.
+While the payback is slightly longer than solar alone, the total saving over the 25-year system life is significantly higher than the solar-only scenario.

 Comparison with Other Investments